Shared Image Galleries overview

 Azure Zone Redundant Storage (ZRS) provides resilience against an Availability Zone failure in the region.
 With the general availability of Shared Image Gallery, you can choose to store your images in ZRS accounts in regions with Availability Zones.

 You can also choose the account type for each of the target regions.
 The default storage account type is Standard_LRS, but you can choose Standard_ZRS for regions with Availability Zones.
-Check the regional availability of ZRS here.
+For more information on regional availability of ZRS, see Data redundancy.

 Shared Image Gallery also allows you to replicate your images to other Azure regions automatically.
 Each Shared Image version can be replicated to different regions depending on what makes sense for your organization.
 One example is to always replicate the latest image in multi-regions while all older versions are only available in 1 region.
 This can help save on storage costs for Shared Image versions.